tjtelan/tjtelan.github.io/now/index.md

 ---
 layout: now
-date: 2017-5-4
+date: 2017-6-10
 ---

-I'm playing Mario Kart 8 Deluxe.
-(I still haven't finished Zelda : BoTW...)

-I'm doing a lot of more system design, and less coding right now.
-Looking secrets management with Vault for use in a container cluster.
+I'm writing a lot of new code, as opposed to exclusively designing system architecture, building, and deploying other people's code

+I'm looking forward to cleaning up my first open source contribution, and sending a pull request.

-I'm working on a series of new posts to document my first experiences with writing something "real" in Rust.
+Still working with Rust.
+I have a small series of posts I'm almost done writing for a first draft.

+Playing Nintendo Switch.
+Street Fighter 2 (waiting for Smash 4 to even be acknowledged).
+So far, maining Ryu, but looking...

+Thinking (very late) about going to Defcon this year.
+I wonder if there are still hotel rooms nearby?...